 Regenerate LaTeX for the book.
 It will look as follows now.

 Choose either YES or NO for this environment variable according to your idea of structuring your data.
 If you want to remove a document from a chapter just click on it in the book viewer and press Command-d.
-This just removes the document from the book, it does not delete the document in the database.
+This just removes the document from the book, it does not delete the document itself in the database.

 The book class in LaTeX does not know any abstract environment.
 The contents of the abstract drawer therefore appears as a frontmatter when a book object is LaTeXed.